acch/XML-to-bootstrap/README.md

 ### Known problems

-...TBD... if Grunt complains about syntax errors during build: update to latest Node.js version via `npm install -g n && n stable`.
-Alternatively, use the [NodeSource](https://nodesource.com/) repository to install the latest Node.js version.
+If Grunt complains about JavaScript syntax errors during build then update to the latest version of [Node.js](https://nodejs.org) via `npm install -g n && n stable`.
+Alternatively, use the [NodeSource](https://nodesource.com) repository to install the latest Node.js version for your platform.

 ## Development and extension